-Once again, we are at the start of a new year.
-While we have noticed some federal tax legislation, the changes have been more limited than many expected.
-A challenging economy, changes in tax laws, rising interest rates, and inflation are factors to consider.
-Congress may enact additional legislation in the up-coming year to include retroactive reinstatement of some of the tax extenders that expired at the end of the 2022 tax year.
+We are almost at the start of a new year!
+We have all faced challenging changes in tax laws, rising interest rates, and inflation this year.
+Congress may enact additional legislation in the up-coming year to include retroactive reinstatement of a few tax extenders that expired at the end of the 2023 tax year.
+Prospects of substantial changes in legislation seem to be slim during the remainder of the year.